WITH MAN GONE, WILL THERE BE HOPE FOR THE GORILLA?

 We will kick off by investigating changes in the definition of our human condition as our bodies become ever more entwined with the machines we build.
 That first day will explore the historical trajectory of our companionship with technology, and examine futuristic understandings of a condition ‘beyond’ our embodied existence as humans.
 It will also open up a dialogue with engineers, designers and scientists who assert the continued relevance of human values in our technological world, and call for renewed research on ‘how to be human in the age of the machine’ (Fry).
 This event will be supported by IDEA, the research team investigating Interdisciplinarity in Anglophone Studies at the University of Lorraine, as well as the Faculty of Arts and Humanities (UFR ALL) in Metz, and the Ecole doctorale Humanités Nouvelles/Fernand Braudel.

 Day 2.
-‘Anthrodecentrism: Footnotes in Time and Space’, Institut Catholique de Paris, November 2020.
+‘Anthrodecentrism: Footnotes in Time and Space’, Institut Catholique de Paris, postponed to January/February 2020.

 This study day will consider changes in understanding of space and time that challenge traditional ways of situating ourselves as humans at the centre of our own world.
 Scientific explorations imply for us to envisage scales of space and time that do not cohere with our own embodied experience.
 Our inability to conceive of conditions of existence so remote from our own phenomenological makeup calls for creative strategies, to reposition ourselves in a world we cannot intellectually encompass.